bitnami-labs/sealed-secrets/README.md

 printed to the controller log at startup, and available via an HTTP GET to `/v1/cert.pem` on the controller.

-During encryption, the original `Secret` is JSON-encoded and symmetrically encrypted using AES-GCM with a randomly-generated single-use session key.
+During encryption, each value in the original `Secret` is symmetrically encrypted using AES-GCM with a randomly-generated single-use session key.
 The session key is then asymmetrically encrypted with the controller's public key using RSA-OAEP, and the